hackupc/recruiting/README.md

 In this section you can find all the data in the `src/app/data/cards_data.ts` file, you can change the data in this file to change the information in the landing page.

-Also in this sections there are videos and photos, that can be found in the `public` folder.
+Also in these sections there are videos and photos, that can be found in the `public` folder.
 It's necessary to add the photo if it's added as a photo or video in the data file.
+Photos should be added in the `public/photos` folder and in ratio 1:1, and videos in the `public/videos` folder.

 ### Departments section